 By doing so, the U.S. Senate was not just protecting players, but also land-based casinos hurt by online gambling from outside the U.S. Not long after, Canada did much the same.
 Besides tribal gaming, this was the limit of federal laws restricting gambling in the U.S. until the banning and recent un-banning of sports betting at the federal level.

 What all this means is simple.
 Gambling has become prevalent in the U.S., especially the most popular type of gambling there is: slot machine casino gambling.

 There is another side of the coin, as it were, to all this growth and expansion of gambling.
 All through these changes to the gaming industry in the U.S. and abroad, the technology of gambling was also growing and expanding.

 For example, as you might imagine, the impact of microchips and the internet was profound to slots.
-For a succinct article capturing these near-constant technological developments of slots machines, see my article on it called The Ultimate Guide to Slot Machine History.
+For a succinct article capturing these near-constant technological developments of slots machines, see The Ultimate Guide to Slot Machine History.

 My point of view is that slot machine casino gambling has changed a lot in the last few decades.
 Further, I believe that these changes will keep on happening.
 Knowing what has happened in the past will help us understand the future.